mmartial/ComfyUI-Nvidia-Docker/README.md

 # 7. Changelog

-- 20260905: Installation of the `comfy` CLI in the virtual env (no release)
+- 20260906: Installation of the `comfy` CLI in the virtual env + temporary addition: `userscripts_dir/06-manager_csrf_patch.sh` that fixes ComfyUI-Manager 4.2.x CSRF NoneType crash when updating with legacy UI + Deprecation of remaining Ubuntu 22 based images
 - 20260805: Added compatibility for first Ubuntu 26.04 images + full ffmpeg/sqlite3 for sub-scripts + note: cu132 is now supported by uv but Comfy still prefers cu130 (torchaudio does not have a cu132 version)
 - 20260605: Added `UPDATE_UV` variable, moving `latest` to CUDA 12.9 release (following ["Introducing CUDA 13.2 and Deprecating CUDA 12.8 (Release 2.12)"](https://dev-discuss.pytorch.org/t/introducing-cuda-13-2-and-deprecating-cuda-12-8-release-2-12/3337) + deprecation of CUDA 12.2 release.
 - 20260509: As announced previously, updated `latest` to CUDA 12.8 release.
 No new features: maintenance release + updated CUDA 13.0.
 13.1 and 13.2 versions.